valerio101/Navigating-the-Dynamics-of-Legged-Locomotion/README.md

 By replicating this comparative analysis, I was able to see firsthand how Model Predictive Control (MPC) behaves differently depending on which model you feed into it.
 It was fascinating to observe how a different mathematical abstraction can completely transform a robot's response: while a simplified model is incredibly fast and ideal for long-term planning, a full model provides pinpoint precision at the cost of being much more computationally heavy.

 This experience gave me a much more intuitive grasp of robotic control.
 I no longer see it as just a set of formulas, but as a strategic choice.
 I’ve learned how to evaluate which model is best suited for a specific task, balancing the need for speed with the necessity for accuracy.
 It’s been a pivotal project that has truly shaped my understanding of robot dynamics.

+Please refer to the PowerPoint file for a detailed summary of the models and a visualisation of the tests carried out.